-Note: While there’s debate around the legend and origin of some full moon names, these are the explanations behind the indigenous full moon names each month.
+While there’s debate around the legend and origin of some full moon names, these are the explanations behind the indigenous full moon names each month.
 Some have additional names, and they were used as a guide for hunting, planting, fishing and harvesting.

-Full moon names
+Full moon names by month

-January: Full Wolf Moon
+JANUARY full moon name: Full Wolf Moon

 The sound of hungry, howling wolves in the starkness of winter inspired January’s full moon name.

-February: Full Snow Moon
+FEBRUARY full moon name: Full Snow Moon

 An obvious name, this full moon falls during one of the snowiest months of the year.

-March: Full Worm Moon
+MARCH full moon name: Full Worm Moon

 With the ground no longer frozen, worms came out to enrich the soil in March—and got a full moon named in their honor.

-April: Full Pink Moon
+APRIL full moon name: Full Pink Moon

 This moon was dubbed by northern Native Americans who named it after a pink species of wildflower abundant in April.

-May: Full Flower Moon
+MAY full moon name: Full Flower Moon

 April showers bring May…well, you know the rest—and it goes to the tune of this floral-inspired full moon name.

-June: Full Strawberry Moon
+JUNE full moon name: Full Strawberry Moon

 Strawberry harvesting began in July for Native Americans; in Europe, July’s full moon has been called the Full Rose Moon.

-July: Full Buck Moon
+JULY full moon name: Full Buck Moon

 Each year in July, the male deer (buck) begin to regrow their antlers.
 This month‘s lunation is also called the Thunder Moon.

-August: Full Sturgeon Moon
+AUGUST full moon name: Full Sturgeon Moon

 Fishing is the inspiration for August’s full moon, as the sturgeon were plentiful during this time.
 Because this moon also can have a scarlet hue, it’s been called the Red Moon.

-September: Full Harvest Moon
+SEPTEMBER full moon name: Full Harvest Moon

 Falling after the autumn equinox, the harvest moon signaled the best time to gather crops.
 This especially bright moon allowed farmers to continue harvesting after dusk.
 This moon is also known as the Full Corn Moon.

-October: Full Hunter’s Moon
+OCTOBER full moon name: Full Hunter’s Moon

 Also an extra-bright moon, this month’s named for the prime hunting season of deer and fox.
 The harvested fields and luminous beams made it easier for hunters to see prey at night.

-November: Full Beaver Moon
+NOVEMBER full moon name: Full Beaver Moon

 Named either for Native Americans setting beaver traps, or beavers having their winter dam-building season.
 This moon is also called the Frost Moon.

-December: Full Cold Moon
+DECEMBER full moon name: Full Cold Moon

 Baby, it’s cold outside.
 ‘Nuff said.

-The Blue Moon
+Blue Moon

 Every two-and-a-half years, there’s an “extra” full moon in the calendar year.
-The Blue Moon is the name given to the second full moon to fall in a single calendar month.
+The blue moon is the name given to the second full moon to fall in a single calendar month.
 This happens because the Earth takes 11 days longer than the moon to complete its orbit around the Sun, so the extra days cause the discrepancy.

 Blood Moon